 Exposure Therapy in Substance Abuse Treatment

 Does exposure therapy work for those in substance abuse treatment?
-Yes, people with substance use disorder can benefit from the use of exposure therapy, particularly if substance use is a reaction to anxiety or distress.
+Yes, people with substance use disorder can benefit from exposure therapy, particularly if substance use is a reaction to anxiety or distress.
 How does exposure therapy work for those with substance use disorder?
 Part of the work of substance abuse treatment involves examining triggers for substance use.
 Often, substance use becomes a method of self-soothing for those who have experienced trauma or severe anxiety.
-By learning to manage the distress of exposure without resorting to substances, this type of treatment can be a practical and useful approach.
+By learning to manage the distress of exposure without resorting to substances, this type of treatment can be a practical and helpful approach.

 Exposure Therapy Examples